pivettamarcos/courses/data_engineering/C01 - databricks_get_started_data_science/README.md

 - Describe the core components that make up the Databricks Lakehouse Platform.
 - Describe functionality behind key components of Databricks ML (Feature Store, AutoML, MLflow).
 - Navigate the Databricks ML user-interface.
+- Navigate DBFS (Databricks FileSystem)
 - Use pyspark pandas wrapper
-- Create a feature table using Feature Store in Databricks ML.
+- Create a feature table using Feature Store (Delta Tables) in Databricks ML.
 - Develop a baseline model using AutoML (UI and code) in Databricks ML.
 - Manage the machine learning model lifecycle using Model Registry in Databricks ML.
 - Use a registered model and feature table to perform batch inference in Databricks ML.